Center for Health & Natural Sciences at Lowry

 **This program is not eligible for federal student aid**

-The Phlebotomy Certificate provides hands on training to develop the entry-level skillset necessary to be employed as a phlebotomist.
-This one semester program includes 7-weeks in a lecture lab environment with state-of-the-art simulation provided through Laerdal’s Virtual Phlebotomy simulation software and 7-weeks in a clinical placement.
-This certificate program is offered only in the evening at the Center for Health Sciences at Lowry.
+The phlebotomy certificate provides hands-on training to develop the entry-level skillsets necessary to be employed as a phlebotomist.
+This one-semester program includes seven-weeks in a lecture-lab environment with state-of-the-art simulation provided through Virtual Phlebotomy simulation and clinical placement.

-This training prepares students for the ASCLS examination (American Society for Clinical Laboratory Science) to become a registered phlebotomist.
-Exam cost is additional and is not included in the tuition.
-Although certification is not required to work in Colorado as a Phlebotomist, it is highly recommended as it enables students to be more marketable nationwide.
+This training prepares students for the NHA examination (National Health Careers Association) to become a certified phlebotomy technician.
+Although certification is not required to work in Colorado as a phlebotomist, it is highly recommended as it enables students to be more marketable nationwide.

 This certificate is designed to provide the student with entry-level skills required for employment as a phlebotomist.
 Both Phlebotomy (HPR 112) and Internship (HPR 180) must be successfully completed with a "C" or better to enable students to sit for a national certifying exam.
 HPR 112 is a lecture and lab course whereas HPR 180 is a clinical placement and a classroom component to prepare for the national exam.
-There are four agencies that recognize the Community College of Denver Phlebotomy Program; students may choose which agency to sit for their certifying exam.
-American Society for Clinical Pathologist (ASCP); National Health Career Association (NHA); American Medical Technologist (AMT); and National Center for Competency Testing (NCCT).
+There are four agencies that recognize the CCD's phlebotomy program; students may choose which agency to sit for their certifying exam: American Society for Clinical Pathologist (ASCP), National Health Career Association (NHA), American Medical Technologist (AMT), and National Center for Competency Testing (NCCT).

-- A phlebotomy student should enter the program with basic computer skills to include, but not limited to, word processing, creation of power point presentations, email, and use of D2L.
-Students must have access to a computer as most faculty utilize email and D2L for communication.
+- A phlebotomy student should enter the program with basic computer skills to include, but not limited to; word processing, the creation of PowerPoint presentations, and use email.
+Students must have access to a computer as most faculty utilize email and educational learning platforms at the college for communication and course delivery.
 If you feel under-prepared in this area, please consider taking CIS 110 – Introduction to Computing Technology.